danslimmon/ddxcomputer/crash-course/intro.md

 Error retrieving payload from Argos: HTTP request failed
 ```

+Worse still, this error seems only to happen sporadically: about once in every 10,000 requests.
+That's going to make it really hard to pin down.

 What can you do?
-You're not familiar with *Vasa*'s codebase or even the language it's written in.
+You're not familiar with *Vasa*'s codebase, or even the language it's written in.
 The developers of *Vasa*, conversely, don't know anything about *Argos* except that it's supposed to
 return payloads of a given form in response to requests.
 And when you asked the SREs to help you
 look for a network issue, they told you it would be like finding a needle in a hay stack.